 City problem · Abu Dhabi

-We picked ADGM over DIFC for institutional reach.
-The commercial layer we built does not seem to land.
+We picked ADGM over DIFC.
+The website, offer, proof, and follow-up still does not land.
 Why?

 The licence is in ADGM.
-The website reads DIFC.
+The website judges DIFC.
 The deck references the wider GCC.
 The peer set on slide three lives across the road.
 The market does not see the strategic choice.
-It reads a DIFC-adjacent operator who happens to have an ADGM address.
+It judges a DIFC-adjacent operator who happens to have an ADGM address.

-Six signals the market is reading the wrong jurisdiction.
+Six signals the market is judging the wrong jurisdiction.

-• The "Dubai-based" misread.
-Press, allocator decks, and partner one-pagers describe the firm as Dubai-based or DIFC-based.
+• The "Dubai-based" mis-score.
+Press, allocator decks, and partner one-pagers describe GMA as Dubai-based or DIFC-based.
 Polite correction is required at every introduction.

 • The DIFC peer comparison.
-When intermediaries describe the firm, they reach for DIFC comparables.
-The firm sounds like a DIFC operator at one remove rather than an ADGM operator in its own slot.
+When intermediaries describe GMA, they reach for DIFC comparables.
+GMA sounds like a DIFC operator at one remove rather than an ADGM operator in its own slot.

 • The wasted event spend.
-The firm continues to anchor its year around DIFC-hosted events because that was the historical pattern.
-The ADGM forum calendar is undersubscribed by the firm.
-The home audience does not see the firm at home.
+GMA continues to anchor its year around DIFC-hosted events because that was the historical pattern.
+The ADGM forum calendar is undersubscribed by GMA.
+The home audience does not see GMA at home.

 • The institutional channel that did not open.
 The reason for choosing ADGM was a clearer path to the Abu Dhabi institutional layer.
 The channel did not open.
 The team blames the institutions.
 The institutions did not see a firm anchored in their ecosystem.

 • The deck slide three problem.
 Slide three on the deck shows logos from DIFC-licensed peers.
-The reader sorts the firm into that set.
+The buyer sorts the company into that set.
 The ADGM peer set is not visible.

-• The US institutional reader's flag.
+• The US institutional buyer's flag.
 US-side diligence flags positioning inconsistency.
 The licence says ADGM.
-The narrative reads DIFC.
+The narrative judges DIFC.
 The flag goes in the file ahead of any commercial question.

 !